 If you notice that you are losing weight during Qelbree treatment, talk with your doctor or pharmacist.
 They may help you discover why it’s occurring and what to do about it.

 Body weight is just one part of your overall health.
-You can learn more about what it means to have a healthy body weight in this article.
+You can learn more about what it means to have a body weight that’s healthy for you in this article.
 If you’re interested in losing weight to improve your health, read more in this article.

 If you miss your Qelbree dose, call your doctor.
 They’ll let you know what to do and advise you when to take your next dose.